Internet-Draft The GNU Taler Protocol June 2025

 3.3.2.
 HKDF-Mod

-Based on the HKDF defined in Section 3.3.1, this function returns an OKM that is smaller than a given big number N.
+Based on the HKDF defined in Section 3.3.1, this function returns an OKM that is smaller than a given multiple precision integer N.

 HKDF-Mod(N, salt, IKM, info) -> OKM